Amyharrison93/TwitchIntegrationMod/Readme.txt

 	!colour

 Setup:
-    Add your credentials (Bot Username, Channel Name, OAuth Token) through the Synth Riders Menu or manually to twith.auth.bin in the Synth Riders directory.
+    Add your credentials (Bot Username, Channel Name, OAuth Token) through the Synth Riders Menu or manually to twith.auth.bin in the Synth Riders directory